crosetejavadev01/elasticsearchdemo/docs/TECHNICAL-DESIGN.md

 ## 2. Impact Table Example

-The API returns a progressive “impact table” showing how result counts narrow as each stage is applied.
+The API returns progressive “impact table” (in JSON format) showing how result counts narrow as each stage is applied.

 ![Impact table example](impact-table.png)